ovebepari/ovebepari.github.io/_posts/2019-04-14-the-best-way-to-understand-it-is-to-write-a-book-about-it.md

 location: Dhaka, Bangladesh
 ---

 Whenever something appears confusing, I interpret it as I'm about to learn this "thing", thus its kinda making sense and kinda not.
-Then I thought, well I know a few verses of a poem, maybe not a poem:
+Well I know a few verses of a poem, maybe not a poem:

 > Shall I tell you my friend, how you will come to understand it?
 > Go and write a book upon it.